Show Respect Work Together Aspire Nurture

-All classes follow half termly themes for PSHCEE (Personal, social, health, citizenship and economic education), learning forums to discuss what they have learnt and regular circle time activities.
+All classes follow half termly themes for PSHCE (Personal, social, health, citizenship education), learning forums to discuss what they have learnt and regular circle time activities.
 However, for those children who find aspects of this difficult we offer:

-We ensure that different aspects of the Pupils Voice are heard on a half termly basis including questions regarding the issues in school through the School Council and the Learning Council meetings.
+We ensure that different aspects of the Pupils Voice are heard on a half termly basis including questions regarding the issues in school through the School Council meetings.
 The regular Learning Forums are held in class and then fed back to a whole school meeting to provide feedback and action.

 5. a) What training have staff supporting special educational needs had and what is planned?

-The SENCO’s job is to support the class teacher in planning for children with SEN. All teachers have training as and when required to needs.
+The SENCo’s job is to support the class teacher in planning for children with SEND.
+All teachers have training as and when required to needs.
 All staff are trained for Team Teach and training workshops are offered within Newark Town for needs that arise throughout the academic year.

-The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEN. This includes whole school training on SEN issues, such as Autism Spectrum Disorder (ASD) and anxiety related needs.
+The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
+This includes whole school training on SEND issues, such as Autism Spectrum Disorder (ASD) and anxiety related needs.